-UKT: As required for student visa applications to the United Kingdom, proof of knowledge of English for the UK Track is at the discretion of the United Kingdom Visas and Immigrations (UKVI) and the University of Central Lancashire (UCLan).
+UKT: As required for student visa applications to the United Kingdom, proof of knowledge of English for the UK Track is at the discretion of the United Kingdom Visa and Immigration (UKVI, part of the UK Government "Home Office") and the University of Central Lancashire (UCLan).
 Requirements may vary based on citizenship, passport, and prior education.
 Applicants should work with the admissions department to determine next steps for satisfying English requirements.